-Easier Harder Space Reduce distance between the throwers and receivers.
-Increase distance between the throwers and receivers.
-Task Objects can be rolled or handed to players.
+Easier Harder Space • Reduce the distance between the throwers and receivers. • Increase the distance between the throwers and receivers.
+Task Objects can be rolled or handed to participants.
 Change the type of pass.
 E.g. one handed, use non-dominant hand.
-Equipment Use a larger ball or object.
-Use a smaller ball or object People All throwers have objects that are easy to catch.
-Throwers have different objects, and the receiver chooses who they go to.
+Equipment • Use a larger ball or object. • Use a smaller ball or object.
+People • All throwers have objects that are easy to catch. • Throwers have different objects, and the receiver chooses who they go to.